Definition

 Specifications

-1. Images should be in JPEG format, maximum 1400 pixels on the horizontal x 1050 on the vertical in size.
+- Images should be in JPEG format, maximum 1400 pixels on the horizontal x 1050 on the vertical in size.

-2. Note: One of the dimensions must be exactly the maximum allowed size (either 1400 or 1050 pixels).
+Note: One of the dimensions must be exactly the maximum allowed size (either 1400 or 1050 pixels).

-3. A portrait image would have a vertical dimension of 1050 pixels.
+A portrait image would have a vertical dimension of 1050 pixels.
 A square image would have vertical and horizontal dimensions of 1050 pixels.

-4. sRGB colour space and have a maximum file size of 1.8 MB
+sRGB colour space and have a maximum file size of 1.8 MB

-5. Maximum number of submissions per VCC member to VCC is two.
+- Maximum number of submissions per VCC member to VCC is two.

-6. Individual members of CAPA may submit 3 images to CAPA.
+- Individual members of CAPA may submit 3 images to CAPA.

-7. Please preserve your image’s RAW formatted files, should CAPA request them.
+- Please preserve your image’s RAW formatted files, should CAPA request them.

-See CAPA Nature/Wildlife Competition for More Information
+See 2024 Nature/Wildlife Competition for More Information

 VCC Results

-• 2023/24
+- 2023/24

-• Results have been released, and VCC won Honourable Mention.
+Results have been released, and VCC won Honourable Mention.
 Our six images scored 145.5 points in this competition which saw 45 clubs from across Canada submit 264 images.
 Congratulations to our members: Bill Cubitt, for Great Blue Heron and Fish; Nick Delany, for Grizzly Chase 1; Jerome Rozitis, for The Hunt; Jill Turyk, for A Force of Nature; Daniel Rondeau, for Taken to the Air Waves; and Steve Barber, for Frozen Waves.
 Also, congratulations to Nick Delany who also entered the Individual competition and won an Honour Award overall and a Third Merit Award in Nature.
-See gallery to the right
+See the gallery

-• 2019/20
+- 2019/20

 The Victoria Camera Club placed 21st out of 43 camera clubs.
 Suzanne Huot’s image “Red-eyed Tree Frog” won the 1st Merit Award.
 See the Gallery

-• 2018/19
+- 2018/19

 VCC finished out of the placings (21st out of 38).
 Evan Guengerich’s image “Sibling Rivalry” received a Merit #2.
 See the Gallery

-• 2017/18
+- 2017/18

 In 2017 the VCC came in 16th place out of 35 clubs in the CAPA Fall Digital Nature Competition.
 We felt that we had submitted a strong entry, but obviously we were up against some impressive competition.
 See the Gallery

-• 2016/17:
+- 2016/17:

 In 2016 Victoria Camera Club placed 9th, slightly better than in 2015.
 See the Gallery

-• 2015/16:
+- 2015/16:

 In 2015, Victoria Camera Club scored a total of 129 points which was good for 11th place.
 The winning club was the Toronto Camera Club with 143 points.
 See the Gallery